DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-07-23-user-research-with-provider-on-redesigns-to-course-content.md

 ## What we tested

-The prototype of redesigns to the Publish service enable several areas of long-form content to be tested for usability including the following 3 elements.
+The prototype of the changes to the Publish service enable several areas to be tested for usability including the following 3 elements.

 ### 1\.
 Structure of course information